kurator-dev/kurator/docs/content/en/docs/fleet-manager/distributedstorage-plugin.md

 ### Use Filesystem Storage

-Filesystem storage is similar to block storage, we also can ues Kurator application to create Persistent Volume Claim and Pod that consume it.
+Filesystem storage is similar to block storage, we also can use Kurator application to create Persistent Volume Claim and Pod that consume it.

 ```console
 kubectl apply -f - <<EOF